drgzkr/GSBS_GUI/README.md

 [pip install statesegmentation](https://github.com/lgeerligs/statesegmentation)

 Has horrible implementation, but is convenient.
-I don't know what I'm doing and know have no idea how to build a proper GUI.
+I don't know what I'm doing and have no idea how to build a proper GUI.
 No elegance here.

 Can perform GSBS if a 2d numpy array of shape (ntimepoints,nchannels) given the parameters.
 Can also display results of a GSBS object if saved after running.